ENVIRONMENTAL

 Coral health was monitored at six locations in Gladstone Harbour, involving four locations within the Mid Harbour reporting zone and two locations in the Outer Harbour reporting zone.

-In 2023, corals were in a very poor condition for the sixth consecutive year and received an overall score of 0.14, corresponding to a very poor grade (E).
-This was a result of a low cover of living coral, high macroalgal cover, low abundance of juvenile corals, and a poor overall score for change in hard coral cover (Table 5).
-Score changes at the sub-indicator level were minor between 2022 and 2023 with all sub-indicators receiving similar scores to the previous year.
+In 2024, corals were in a very poor condition for the seventh consecutive year and received an overall score of 0.14, corresponding to a very poor grade (E).
+This was a result of a low cover of living coral, high macroalgal cover, low abundance of juvenile corals, and a poor overall score for change in hard coral cover.
+Score changes at the sub-indicator level were minor between 2023 and 2024 with all sub-indicators receiving similar scores to the previous year.

 Ongoing pressures such as high macroalgal cover and the widespread presence of the bio-eroding sponge Cliona orientalis appear to be hindering the recovery of the coral communities in Gladstone Harbour.